abhishekar004/DSA-Java-prep/Arrays/README.md

 # 📘 Arrays — DSA Placement Preparation

-> 💡 **"Don't just solve problems — recognize patterns instantly."**
+> ⚡ **"If you identify the pattern in 30 seconds, you can solve it in 5 minutes."**
+>

-A **pattern-based DSA revision system** for fast pattern recognition, placement prep, and quick interview revision.
+> A **pattern-based DSA revision system** built for fast pattern recognition, placement prep, and high-pressure interview revision.

 ---